dhruvagarwal/fastsubmit_codechef/README.md

 Usage:
 ----------

+**FastSubmit** lets you submit your solution to [codechef](http://www.codechef.com/) and [spoj](http://www.spoj.com/) directly through the terminal.
 Change the directory to the directory where your code is stored.
 Then simply run

     $ python fastsubmit.py